Section 179 Deduction: A Simple Guide

 What is Section 179?

 Section 179 allows businesses to deduct the full cost of capital assets (like furniture and equipment) right away rather than depreciating them over their useful life.
+This can help businesses significantly reduce their tax bill in a given year.

 What's Bench?